Here's the Right Way to React If One of Your Bridesmaids Is Pregnant

-It's also a great idea to lighten her load of any wedding tasks you've given her—pregnancy brain is a real thing and there's a chance she'll need to devote a lot of her time preparing for baby.
+It's also a great idea to lighten the load of any wedding tasks you've given the mom-to-be—pregnancy brain is a real thing and there's a chance she'll need to devote a lot of her time preparing for baby.
 And on the wedding day itself, make sure there's somewhere she can sit during the ceremony so she won't have to be on her feet the entire time (and if she wants to stand, tell your other bridesmaids to check on her and make sure she's wearing comfortable shoes).

 It's definitely a bummer when one of your best friends can't be in your wedding, but she has a good reason—and is probably sad herself to not be more involved.
 It's important to let her know that not being in your wedding doesn't make you upset or hurt your feelings.
-She still wants to support you, and if you asked her to be in your wedding party, you should want to support her too.
+She still wants to support you, and if you asked her to be in your bridal party, you should want to support her too.
 Remember: If she doesn't think she'll be able to be a bridesmaid at all, let her make that decision.
 If that's the case, it's nice to recognize her in the program as an "honorary bridesmaid," or something along those lines.
-If she does still want to attend your wedding as a guest, see if she can find a maternity dress in a similar style or color to your other bridesmaids.
+If she does still want to attend your wedding as a guest, see if she can find a maternity bridesmaid dress in a similar style or color to your other 'maids.
 Give her and her plus-one a seat of honor up toward the front near your family, and presenting her with a small bouquet or corsage is also a sweet touch.